orhungorkem/IPDwithTolerance/README.md

 # Optimism Brings Accurate Perception in Iterated Prisoner's Dilemma
 The code for simulation of the model from the paper named "Optimism brings accurate perception in Iterated Prisoner's Dilemma".
+Link for the preprint version is [here](https://arxiv.org/abs/2112.01693).

 ## How to run?